Head of Household Exemption from Wage Garnishment in Florida

 Waivers in Bankruptcy

-What Types of Earnings Are Protected
+What Types of Earnings Are Protected?

 Independent Contractors and Business Owners

-Payments made to independent contractors present a more complex question.
-The statute was amended in 1993 to replace the term “money or other thing due for personal labor or service” with the broader term “earnings.”
-Courts have since allowed some independent contractors to claim head of household protection when the payments represent compensation for the debtor’s personal services rather than business profits.
+Independent contractor payments present a harder question.
+The legislature broadened the statutory language in 1993, replacing “money or other thing due for personal labor or service” with “earnings.”
+Courts have since allowed some independent contractors to claim the exemption when the payments represent personal-service compensation rather than business profits.

 How to Claim the Exemption